Strapperorg/blueprints/README.md

-# Bootstrapper-Blueprints
+# Strapper Blueprints

-A community repository of project blueprints for the [Bootstrapper VS Code Extension](https://github.com/topdown/bootstrapper).
+A community repository of project blueprints for the [Bootstrapper VS Code Extension](https://github.com/Strapperorg/boostrapper).

 That plugin and these blueprints should work in all VSCode flavored editors.
 Cursor, WindSurf, etc...

+You can also explore blueprints through our searchable website at [strapper.org](https://strapper.org/).

 ## What are Bootstrapper Blueprints?